Do I need a mortgage broker? What they do, costs, and when to use one

 How to find a good mortgage broker

 Choosing the right mortgage broker can make a big difference to the deal you get.
-Here’s how to find a trustworthy one:
+Here’s how to find a good one:

-If you’d prefer to skip the research, you can speak to our fee-free mortgage brokers L&C for expert advice.
+If you’d prefer to skip the research, you can get fee-free mortgage advice from the award-winning expert advisers at Mortgage Advice Bureau.

 Mortgage broker vs bank